Cerenia is a safe and effective medication that can be given at home or in the veterinary hospital to treat vomiting.

 When to Give Cerenia for Dogs

-Cerenia can be given at any time of day, and then given at about the same time every day (as directed by your veterinarian).
+Cerenia can be given at any time and then at about the same time every day thereafter (as directed by your veterinarian).

 What If I Miss a Dose of Cerenia?

-If a dose is missed, it can be given at any time.
+If a dose is missed, just give it when you remember.
 Do not double up on doses, just give Cerenia when you remember, and then give at the same time of day from then on.

 Storage and Handling